-Europe’s largest automaker delivered 4.3 million vehicles from January to September, up 3.6% from 2012.
-The passenger cars brand also handed over 526,300 vehicles to customers in the month of September alone, posting a good 6.8% increase over the same month last year.
+Europe’s biggest automaker sold 4.3 million vehicles from January to September, a 3.6% rise from last year.
+The passenger cars brand also delivered 526,300 vehicles in September, posting a good 6.8% increase over the same month of 2012.

 “Volkswagen Passenger Cars has held its own well on world markets despite the challenging situation and continued to grow in China in particular”, commented Christian Klingler, Board Member for Sales and Marketing for the Volkswagen Group and the Volkswagen Passenger Cars brand.

-In the home market of Germany, delivery delays due to the bad weather in Wolfsburg, which caused hailstorm damage to several thousand vehicles, continued.
-As a result, deliveries to customers from January to September were down 8.2 % to 410,300 (447,000) units.
+In the home market of Germany, after bad weather in Wolfsburg, several thousand vehicles had suffered hailstorm damage.
+As a result, deliveries to customers from January to September decreased 8.2 % to 410,300 (447,000) units.